acts-project/acts/docs/core/track_fitting.md

 To simplify integration, the GSF also returns a {class}`Acts::KalmanFitter` object.
 This allows to use the same analysis tools for both fitters.
 Currently, the states of the individual components are not returned by the fitter.

-For an usage example in the Acts Examples Framework see [here](https://github.com/acts-project/acts/blob/main/Examples/Scripts/Python/truth_tracking_gsf.py).
+A GSF example can be found in the Acts Examples Framework [here](https://github.com/acts-project/acts/blob/main/Examples/Scripts/Python/truth_tracking_gsf.py).

 ### Customizing the Bethe-Heitler approximation

 The approximation of the Bethe-Heitler distribution is described in {class}`Acts::BetheHeitlerApprox`.
-The classis  templated on the number of components and the degree of the polynomial, and is designed to be used with the [parameterization files from ATLAS](https://gitlab.cern.ch/atlas/athena/-/tree/master/Tracking/TrkFitter/TrkGaussianSumFilter/Data).
-However, in principle the GSF could be constructed with custom classes with the same interface of {class}`Acts::BetheHeitlerApprox`.
+The class is templated on the number of components and the degree of the polynomial, and is designed to be used with the [parameterization files from ATLAS](https://gitlab.cern.ch/atlas/athena/-/tree/master/Tracking/TrkFitter/TrkGaussianSumFilter/Data).
+However, in principle the GSF could be constructed with custom classes with the same interface as {class}`Acts::BetheHeitlerApprox`.

 To be able to evaluate the approximation of the Bethe-Heitler distribution for different materials and thicknesses, the individuall gaussian components (weight, mean, variance of the ratio $E_f/E_i$) are parameterized as polynomials in $x/x_0$.
 The default parameterization uses 6 components and 5th order polynomials.

-For small $x/x_0$ the {class}`Acts::BetheHeitlerApprox` only returns a one-component mixture or even no change at all.
+For small $x/x_0$ the {class}`Acts::BetheHeitlerApprox` only returns a one-component mixture or no change at all.
 When loading custom parameterizations, it is possible to specify one for high momentum and one for low $x/x_0$.
-The thresholds cannot be customized currently.
+The thresholds are currently not configurable.